mbrochh/django-react-primer/README.md

-We have optimized the way we [manage Twitter Bootstrap](http://martinbrochhaus.com/bootstrap.html) in a unique way that allows us to keep Bootstrap up to date very easily (just run `git pull` on the git-submodule) and make use of Bootstrap `variables.less` and even override existing variables with our own values.
+We have optimized the way we [manage Twitter Bootstrap](http://martinbrochhaus.com/bootstrap.html) in a unique way that allows us to keep Bootstrap up to date very easily (just run `git pull` on the git-submodule) and make use of Bootstrap's `variables.less` and even override existing variables with our own values.
 This is leaps and bounds better than just downloading `bootstrap.min.js` and then add our own `styles.css` with project specific overrides, but it still results in one gigantic project specific `styles.less` which tries to style everything, from our own global site structure down to the tinyest element of some third party app.

 As a project grows and changes, developers usually don't dare to delete existing styles because they don't know if they are still in use somewhere, so